gabrielbazan/lycheepy/README.md

 On this view, we can distinguish 13 components, being 5 of them Gateways:

-* **WPS**: An implementation of the _OGC WPS_ standard, which exposes the _WPS I_ interface, through which is able to able to retrieve discovery and execution requests of processes and chains.
-It depends on the _Configuration Gateway_ component in order to know the metadata of every available executables (processes and chains).
-Also depends on the _Executor_ component in order to delegate execution requests.
+* **WPS**: An implementation of the _OGC WPS_ standard, which exposes the _WPS I_ interface, through which can retrieve discovery and execution requests of processes and chains.
+It depends on the _Configuration Gateway_ component, through which it can access to the metadata of every available executables (processes and chains).
+Also depends on the _Executor_ component, to which it delegates the execution requests it receives.
 * **Configuration Gateway**: Encapsulates the interaction with the _Configuration I_ interface, of the _Configuration_ component.
 * **Configuration**: Exposes the _Configuration I_ interface, trough which it is possible to add, modify, and delete processes and chains.
-It requires some kind of persistence in order to store this configurations.
+It requires some kind of persistence in order to store this settings.
 Uses the _Processes Gateway_ in order to store and delete processes files.
 * **Executor**: Encapsulates the execution of chains and processes.
-It can attend every execution requests that may come from the WPS component, or some other component we may add in the future.
-Depends on the _Broker Gateway_ in order to enqueue processes executions, and on the _Executions Gateway_ in order to inform and update the executions statuses.
+It can attend every execution request that may come from the WPS component, or some other component we may add in the future.
+Depends on the _Broker Gateway_ to enqueue processes executions, and on the _Executions Gateway_ in order to inform and update the executions statuses.
 * **Executions Gateway**: Encapsulates the interaction with the _Executions I_ interface, of the _Executions_ component.
-* **Executions**: Persists the status of all the chains executions that have finished (successfully or with errors), or are still running.
-It exposes the _Executions I_ interface, through which it is possible tu update or read those statuses.
+* **Executions**: Persists the status of all the chains executions that have finished (successfully or with errors) or are still running.
+It exposes the _Executions I_ interface, through which it is possible to update or read those statuses.
-* **Broker Gateway**: Encapsulates every possible interaction whith the _Messages Queue_ interface, of the _Broker_ component.
+* **Broker Gateway**: Encapsulates every possible interaction with the _Messages Queue_ interface, of the _Broker_ component.
 Trough this component, it is possible to enqueue tasks.
 * **Broker**: Capable of receive tasks and store them on a queue.
 It ensures that those will be executed in the same order they where enqueued.
 Publishers and consumers may be distributed across different hosts.
-* **Worker**: Consumes tasks from the _Mesages Queue_ interface, and executes them.
-It depends on the _Processes Gateway_, in order to obtain the processes files, which will be later executed.
-Also depends on the _Repository Gateway_ in order to perform geospatial data automatic publication.
+* **Worker**: Consumes tasks from the _Messages Queue_ interface and executes them.
+It depends on the _Processes Gateway_, to obtain the processes files, which will be later executed.
+Also depends on the _Repository Gateway_ to perform geospatial data automatic publication.
 * **Processes Gateway**: Encapsulates the interaction with the _Processes I_ interface, of the _Processes_ component.
 * **Processes**: Stores the files of those processes available on the server.
 * **Repository Gateway**: Encapsulates the interaction with the _Repository I_ interface, of the _Repository_ component.